yambo-code/yambopy/docs/source/quickstart.rst

 Quickstart
 ==========

-Only the `yambo` runlevels are hardcoded in `yambopy`.
+Only the `yambo` run levels are hardcoded in `yambopy`.
 This means that any new variable in `yambo` can me immediately used from `yambopy` without needing to add new variables to the `yambopy` python code.

 YamboIn
 -------

-Read, write, create and manipulate yambo input files with python.
+Read, write, create and manipulate `yambo` input files with python.

 The class can be initialized in two ways:
-    - Specifying the runlevels: `yambopy` will run yambo, read the generated input file and initialize the class with the variables
+    - Specifying the run levels: `yambopy` will run `yambo`, read the generated input file and initialize the class with the variables
-    - Without runlevels: just initialize the class and then the user can specify the variables in the script
+    - Without run levels: just initialize the class and then the user can specify the variables in the script

 .. code-block:: python